gruntjs/grunt-contrib-watch/README.md

 ```

 #### Using the `watch` event
 This task will emit a `watch` event when watched files are modified.
-This is useful if you would like a simple notification when files are edited or if you're using this task in tandem with another task, for example a live reload task.
+This is useful if you would like a simple notification when files are edited or if you're using this task in tandem with another task.
 Here is a simple example using the `watch` event:

 ```js
 grunt.initConfig({